neutralinojs/neutralinojs.github.io/docs/release-notes/framework.md

 #### Functions

-- `filesystem.openFile`: Creates a file stream by openning a file.
+- `filesystem.openFile`: Creates a file stream by opening a file.
 - `filesystem.updateOpenedFile`: Triggers a file `read`/`readAll` event or sets the file cursor.
 - `filesystem.getOpenedFileInfo`: Returns (awaited) information about the file stream (Props: `id`, `eof`, `pos`, and `lastRead`)